 Prior to joining NMM, Andrew served as a judicial clerk in the New Jersey Superior Court, Appellate Division, for the Hon.
 Harvey Weissbard (ret.) and the Hon.
 Rudy B. Coleman (ret.).
 While attending Seton Hall University School of Law, Andrew interned for the Hon.
 Dickinson R. Debevoise, U.S.S.D.J., was a senior editor of the Seton Hall Law Review, and was selected as a member of the Appellate Advocacy Moot Court Board.

-Every year since 2013, Andrew has been included in New Jersey Monthly’s Super Lawyers, Rising Stars, for Business Litigation.
+Andrew has been included in New Jersey Super Lawyers, Rising Stars, for Business Litigation from 2013 to 2017.